Cemetery Montmartre: Where the Dead Get the Best Views

 You can read more about this huge undertaking and see some cool pictures in this article by Marilyn Brouwer in Bonjour Paris, The Insider’s Guide.

-The cemetery opened on January 1, 1825, in Paris’s 18th arrondissement.
+Montmartre Cemetery, officially known as Cimetière du Nord, opened its gates on January 1, 1825, in Paris’s 18th Arrondissement.

 Here is an interesting article that explains more of the history of the bridge over the cemetery.

-Who’s Buried in Cemetery Montmartre
+Who’s Buried in Cemetery Montmartre?

 Edgar Degas

 I knew that the artist Edger Degas was buried in Cemetery Montmartre, and I kept that in mind as I strolled past numerous tombs.
-At one point, I passed one that said Famille de Gas.
+I passed one that said Famille de Gas.
 I thought to myself, what an unfortunate last name (thinking of the English “gas”, not the French).

 I finally resorted to looking up Degas’s grave using Find a Grave.
 Famille de Gas WAS Degas’s gravesite.